-£'000 GROUP & COMMISSIONER 2023/24 2022/23 Cash payments for decrease in liability relating to finance lease 797 879 Net cash outflow from financing activities 797 879
+£'000 GROUP & COMMISSIONER 2024/25 2023/24 Cash payments for decrease in liability relating to finance lease 1,381 797 Interest paid on lease liabilities 1,394 0 Repayments for short and long term borrowing 352 10,445 Net cash outflow from financing activities 3,127 11,242

-Note 23: Events after the Reporting Period
+Note 24: Events after the Reporting Period

-The Statement of Accounts was authorised for issue by the Chief Finance Officer on 31 May 2024.
+The Statement of Accounts was authorised for issue by the Chief Finance Officer on 28 May 2025.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2025, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.